maikelvallinga/slack-message-deleter/README.md

 # Slack Message Deleter
-Remove slack messages automatically from s chosen channel.
+Remove slack messages automatically from a channel through the Slack API.

+## Who should use this?
+If you using the free plan and running into the message limit.

+Or if you are just as lazy as i am, and just want to cleanup some channels without getting RSI.

 ## How to use